wes-pro/runbook/README.md

 ![Copy&Execute](screenshots/presenting.png)

 # Using remote pointer
-There is a way to use traditional remote pointer like Logitech R400.
+There is a way to use traditional remote pointer like Logitech R400 - but number of physical buttons on remote is usually very limited so you can get only limited functionality comparing to using your mobile phone.

 If you open application on your computer (not on mobile phone), i.e. where your dongle is connected - then you can map physical buttons to application buttons.